Las Vegas shooting: Remembering the fallen

 Keri Galvan

 Keri Galvan, 31, was a mother of three.
-She attended the Las Vegas concert with her husband, Justin, a Marine.
+She attended the concert with her husband, Justin, a Marine.
 After the shooting, Galvan died in her husband’s arms.

 Galvan is described by friends as being a dedicated mother to her young children.